Bookmark and Share FiPy: A Finite Volume PDE Solver Using Python

 Source

-Check items in the tickets and update the README.txt:
+Check the issue list and update the Change Log:

-$ git commit README.txt -m "REL: update new features for release"
+$ git commit CHANGELOG.txt -m "REL: update new features for release"

 Attention

-If Buildbot doesn’t show all green boxes for this release, make sure to add appropriate notes in README.txt or INSTALLATION.txt!
+If Continuous Integration doesn’t show all green boxes for this release, make sure to add appropriate notes in README.txt or INSTALLATION.txt!

 Release from master